Résumé of:

 Legal Director of the National Whistleblowers Center and attorney with Kohn, Kohn & Colapinto, LLP.

-Richard and Stephen M. Kohn wrote an amicus brief to the U.S. Court of Appeals for the Fifth Circuit in Schroeder v.
-Greater New Orleans Federal Credit Union, No. 10-cv-31169, 2011 WL 6307889 (5th Cir.
-Dec.
-19, 2011), arguing that federal banking laws protect internal reports of violations.
-Court ruled in favor of Mary Schroeder on other grounds.
+• Wrote successful amicus brief in Schroeder v.
+Greater New Orleans Federal Credit Union, 664 F.3d 1016 (5th Cir.
+2011), arguing that federal banking laws protect internal reports of violations.

-Richard and Stephen M. Kohn wrote amicus briefs to the Department of Labor's Administrative Review Board (ARB) in Sylvester v.
+• Wrote two successful amicus briefs (on behalf of Evans and NWC) to the Department of Labor’s Administrative Review Board (ARB) in Sylvester v.
 Parexel Int’l LLC, ARB No. 07-123, 2011 WL 2165854 (en banc).
-The ARB agreed that corporate fraud whistleblowers only need a "reasonable belief" of a violation to engage in protected activity under the 2002 Sarbanes-Oxley Act (SOX).
-The ARB makes clear that a whistleblower does not have to wait for a violation to actually happen, and need not inform management of the basis of that reasonable belief.
-The ARB also rejected the idea that a SOX violation has to be "material" to form the basis of a whistleblower's "reasonable belief."
-The ARB also reversed prior decisions requiring whistleblowers to meet the elevated pleading standards used in federal courts.
+The ARB agreed that corporate fraud whistleblowers need only a "reasonable belief" of a violation to be protected.
+The ARB rejected any limitation to "material" violations.
+The ARB also reversed prior decisions requiring the elevated pleading standards used in federal courts.

-Richard and Michael D. Kohn represented Dr. Duane Bonds, formerly our nation's top researcher on Sickle Cell Disease.
-She was fired after objecting to the unauthorized cloning of the blood cells of study participants.
-She prevailed on appeal, establishing her right to a jury trial on her wrongful discharge claim under the Whistleblower Protection Act.
+• Successfully represented Dr. Duane Bonds, formerly our nation’s top researcher on Sickle Cell Disease.
+With co-counsel, established her right to a jury trial on her wrongful discharge claim under the Whistleblower Protection Act.
 Bonds v.
 Leavitt, 629 F.3d 369 (4th Cir.
 2011).

-Richard testified to the Occupational Safety and Health Administration (OSHA) on why and how it should improve its whistleblower protection programs.
-His March 4, 2010, testimony is available here.
+• Testified in 2010 to the Occupational Safety and Health Administration (OSHA) on why and how it should improve its whistleblower protection programs.

-Richard wrote an an amicus brief to the U.S. Court of Appeals for the Fourth Circuit in Stone v.
+• Wrote successful amicus brief in Stone v.
 Instrumentation Laboratory Company, 591 F.3d 239 (4th Cir.
 2009).
-The amicus argues for the right of corporate accounting whistleblowers to de novo review in U.S. District Courts.
-Richard wrote the amicus on behalf of NWC and the Government Accountability Project.
-The Fourth Circuit agreed with the argument, and reinstated the whistleblower claims of David Stone.
+Brief argued for the right of corporate accounting whistleblowers to de novo review in U.S. District Courts.
+The Fourth Circuit agreed with the argument, and reinstated whistleblower claims.

 PUBLICATIONS AND PRESENTATIONS